stivale/stivale/STIVALE2.md

 in the main header and it has successfully mapped the kernel as per ELF segments.

 It additionally reports back the array of ranges and their permissions as it was mapped by the bootloader.
-Ranges bases and sizes are at least 4KiB aligned, but their alignment will be no less than that of the ELF sections of the kernel.
+Ranges bases and sizes are at least 4KiB aligned.

 ```c
 struct stivale2_struct_tag_pmrs {